 We have previously written about a behavior known as “passing the trash.”
-This is when sexual abusers who work in schools and similar organizations are allowed to resign quietly rather than being fired and reported to police.
+This is when sexual abusers who work in schools and similar organizations are allowed to resign quietly rather than being fired and reported to the police.
 Their previous employer may even agree to write a letter of recommendation.

 The problems with passing the trash are obvious.
 If a person sexually abuses children and is not punished or even called out publicly, there’s nothing to stop him from continuing to abuse children at his next job.
 Sadly, passing the trash happens in schools, youth organizations and even churches.